-Is Marc Anthony Really Dead?
+Marc Anthony Is Not Dead [Debunked]

 — KPClive (@KPC_live) February 16, 2017

 E!
 News also reported that Downing and Antony have been spending as much time together as possible depending on the flexibility of their schedules.
-They attended Enrique Iglesias’s concert in the Dominican Republic on New Year’s Eve.
+They attended Enrique Iglesias’ concert in the Dominican Republic on New Year’s Eve.
 One thing we know for sure is that Marc knows how to choose the ladies.
 He also proved that he has not yet put his best days behind him even though he is rapidly approaching 50.

 Marc’s fans had a lot to say about his new catch with most of them comparing her with JLo especially due to the resemblance.
 Some even believe that he got a lady who resembles Lopez because he really loved her.
-Meanwhile, Jennifer must have been shaken to hear the news of his demise and probably called him just to confirm.
-Luckily, the rumors turned out to be false and Anthony is still in the land of the leaving making sure that he enjoys all it has to offer.
+Meanwhile, Jennifer must have been shaken to hear the rumors of his demise and probably called him just to confirm.
+Luckily, the rumors turned out to be false and Anthony is still in the land of the living making sure that he enjoys all it has to offer.

 [Featured Image by Christopher Polk/Getty Images]